-For the June 30, 2019 measurement date, mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2019.
+For the June 30, 2020 measurement date, mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2020.
+For the June 30, 2019 measurement date, mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2019

-Actuarial assumptions used in the July 1, 2018 valuation were based on the results of the PERS experience study prepared for July 1, 2013 to June 30, 2018 and July 1, 2014 to June 30., 2018, respectively.
+Actuarial assumptions used in the June 30, 2019 and June 30, 2018 valuation were based on the results of the PERS experience studies prepared for July 1, 2013 to June 30, 2018 and July 1, 2014 to June 30, 2018, respectively.